enricoteterra/readinglist/README.md

 - Everyday Sexism
 - The Utopia of Rules: On Technology, Stupidity, and the Secret Joys of Bureaucracy
 - The Founder's Dilemmas: Anticipating and Avoiding the Pitfalls That Can Sink a Startup
-- The Design of Everyday Things (Don Norman)
+- The Design of Everyday Things
 - The mythical man moth
 - Clean code
-- Don't Make Me Think: A Common Sense Approach to Web Usability (Voices That Matter)
+- Don't Make Me Think: A Common Sense Approach to Web Usability

 ## philosophy/science/political
 - Homo deus, a brief history of tomorrow